daveseah/rb2019-tennis/README.md

 - Twiddle the encoder knob to see if the paddle moves
 - Click on the play field to enable sound (this is a browser-enforced requirement)

+The game runs in an attract mode, AI players that take turns beating each other.
+If an Arduino paddle controller is moved, however, it will take over the player.
+When a player reachers 9 points, the game is over and the player reverts to AI control unless the Arduino paddle is again moved.

+#### Operating Notes

-To enter FULL SCREEN MODE, go to the Chrome browser's VIEW MENU and disable _Always Show Toolbar_ and _Always Show Bookmarks_, then choose _Full Screen Mode_.
+* To enter FULL SCREEN MODE, go to the Chrome browser's VIEW MENU and disable _Always Show Toolbar_ and _Always Show Bookmarks_, then choose _Full Screen Mode_.
 The MacOS shortcut for full screen mode is `CTRL-CMD-F`.
+* You can change the screen size by editing `game/constants.js` and adjusting the WIDTH and HEIGHT.
+The game board and elements sizes are defined relative to WIDTH and HEIGHT.